SysKitTeam/docs-point/microsoft365-inventory/overview.md

 # Inventory Reports

-In this article, you'll find a list of reports that will provide an overview of your tenant inventory filtered through **Sites, Microsoft Teams & Groups, and Users**.
+In this article, you'll find a list of reports that provide an overview of your tenant inventory filtered through **Sites, Microsoft Teams & Groups, and Users**.

 They can all be accessed through the **home page**: